 The last thing I want is my niece growing up with a negative body image.
 And I’m sure that is the last thing you want for your daughters, nieces, granddaughters, etc. But I know one way to help the next generation of women to come is to banish body shaming and start promoting body positivity.
 I’m not saying body shaming will be an easy habit to break; after all, some of us have been doing it since we were very young but it is necessary if we want the generations to come to grow in confidence and strength instead of self hate and criticism.
 So, for the sake of your daughters, and theirs to come-I think it is crucial to end the cycle now—quit body shaming and start highlighting your body.

-Well, how can we end this body shaming cycle?
+How can we end the body shaming cycle?

 Emily: “You’re such a great mom”